nkabbara/nkabbara.github.io/docs/now.md

 ## Reading & Camping

 I just paused a long chapter of working as a Software Engineer indefinitely.
 I have a good idea of what my next project is, but I'm creating some liminal space in which I get to think things through before jumping in.
 During this time I'll be [backpacking](/camping-sierra-de-la-ventana.html) around Argentina and reading some books that I had been wanting to [internalize](/books/how-to-read-a-book) for a while.
-I'll update my notes below as I go through them. _Currently considering different subjects to read about.
+I'll update my notes below as I go through them. _Currently deciding on the next most pertinent subject to read about.
 Candidates are: on writing, on habit forming, or ways to live._

 - [Useful Not True](/books/useful-not-true) (done)
 - [How to Read a Book](/books/how-to-read-a-book) (done)
-- Scouting for next subject...
+- Deciding...

 ## Bikram Yoga